-The Bypass Collection Box fits over four studs on the bottom of the stand:
+The bypass collection box fits over four studs on the bottom of the stand.
+The lock washers are used between the bypass box flanges and the nuts:

 The fully assembled stand:

 DISENGAGING THE SPRING-HINGE AND REMOVING THE LID

 The next step is to remove the lid from the kiln which can only be done once the spring hinge has been disengaged.